-35. APPOINTMENT OF CONSULTANTS
+36. APPOINTMENT OF CONSULTANTS

-- (1) The accounting officer may procure consulting services provided that any Treasury guidelines in respect of consulting services are taken into account when such procurements are made. - (2) Consultancy services must be procured through competitive bids if- - (a) the value of the contract exceeds R200 000 (VAT included); or - (b) the duration period of the contract exceeds one year but the contract cannot exceed three years. - (3) In addition to any requirements prescribed by this policy for competitive bids, bidders must furnish particulars of - (a) all consultancy services provided to an organ of state in the last five years; and - (b) any similar consultancy services provided to an organ of state in the last five years. - (4) The accounting officer must ensure that copyright in any document produced, and the patent rights or ownership in any plant, machinery, thing, system or process designed or devised, by a consultant in the course of the consultancy service is vested in the municipality.
+- (1) A supply chain management policy may allow the accounting officer to procure consulting services provided that any Treasury guidelines in respect of consulting services are considered when such procurement is made. - (2) Consultancy services must be procured through competitive bids if- - (a) the value of the contract exceeds R300 000 (VAT included); or

+(b) The duration period of the contract exceeds one year but the contract cannot exceed three years.

+(3) In addition to any requirements prescribed by this policy for competitive bids, bidders must furnish particulars of -

+(a) all consultancy services provided to an organ of state in the last five years; and

+(b) any similar consultancy services provided to an organ of state in the last five years.

+(4) The accounting officer must ensure that copyright in any document produced, and the patent rights or ownership in any plant, machinery, thing, system, or process designed or devised, by a consultant in the course of the consultancy service is vested in the municipality.

-36. DEVIATION FROM, AND RATIFICATION OF MINOR BREACHES OF, PROCUREMENT PROCESSES
+37. DEVIATIONS FROM, AND RATIFICATION OF MINOR BREACHES OF, PROCUREMENT PROCESSES

-- (1) The accounting officer may - - (a) dispense with the official procurement processes established by this policy and to procure any required goods or services through any convenient process, which may include direct negotiations, but only: - (i) in an emergency; - (ii) if such goods or services are produced or available from a single provider only; - (iii) for the acquisition of special works of art or historical objects where specifications are difficult to compile; - (iv) acquisition of animals for zoos and/or nature and game reserves; or - (v) in any other exceptional case where it is impractical or impossible to follow the official procurement processes; and
+(1) The accounting officer may -

+- (a) dispense with the official procurement processes established by this policy and to procure any required goods or services through any convenient process, which may include direct negotiations, but only: - (i) in an emergency.

+(ii) if such goods or services are produced or available from a single provider only.

+(iii) for the acquisition of special works of art or historical objects where specifications are difficult to compile.

+(iv) acquisition of animals for zoos and/or nature and game reserves; or

-- (b) to ratify minor breached of the procurement process by an official or committee acting in terms of delegated powers or duties which are of a technical nature. - (2) The accounting officer must record the reasons for any deviations in terms of sub clauses (1)(a) and (b) of this policy and report them to the next meeting of the council and include as a note to the annual financial statements. - (3) Sub clause (2) does not apply to the procurement of goods and services contemplated in clause 11(2) of this policy.
+- (v) in any other exceptional case where it is impractical or impossible to follow the official procurement processes; and - (b) to ratify minor breaches of the procurement process by an official or committee acting in terms of delegated powers or duties which are of a technical nature. - (2) The accounting officer must record the reasons for any deviations in terms of subclauses (1)(a) and (b) of this policy and report them to the next meeting of the council and include as a note to the annual financial statements. - (3) Sub clause (2) does not apply to the procurement of goods and services contemplated in clause 13(2) of this policy.